SomeProfoundName/aacw-harrypotter-backend-api/README.md

   * PORT = 3000
 5. To run the API, use `npm run dev` in the project directory.

+Patches can be made using API testing programes such as Postman

 ### Socials

 <img align="left" src="./ME-pf.gif" width="200">